 The Validation subset isn’t shown to the model while training.
 You can use it to evaluate how well the model performs on data it has never seen before.

-In the Inputs column, select everything except the Date, Year, and Revenue (since it’s the target).
+In the Inputs column, select everything EXCEPT the Date, Year, and Revenue (since it’s the target).